Stellenbosch University Immunology Research Group

-With the help of a medical doctor, the study managers, a team of assistants and two drivers, all participant samples are collected and transported to the laboratory according to strict standard operating procedures.
+With the help of our medical doctors, the study managers, a team of assistants and our drivers, all participant samples are collected and transported to the laboratory according to strict standard operating procedures.
 Our field workers strive towards excellence in research activities, providing health care support to study participants, and upholding good interpersonal relationships with government clinical staff.

-We utilise shipping containers, modified into fully equipped and comfortable clinical research consultation units, stationed at some of our field sites, while we also have two modified caravans, converted into mobile research units which we use at sites where permanent space for our team is not available.
+We utilise shipping containers, modified into fully equipped and comfortable clinical research consultation units, stationed at some of our field sites as well as on campus, while we also have two modified caravans, converted into mobile research units which we use at sites where permanent space for our team is not available.